 The LP must upload all tutorial handouts and materials.
 This content is mandatory for all tutorials and will be made available for electronic download.
 Failure to complete this step by the deadline may result in your tutorial (and any associated compensations) being withdrawn.

-Tutorials are expected to be delivered in-person at SC, with presenters and assistants in attendance in St. Louis.
-However, we understand that conference travel may not be possible for all presenters (and attendees).
-Therefore, SC also will support online tutorials using the SC21 HUBB remote participation infrastructure.
+By default, SC21 tutorials are to be delivered in-person, with presenters and assistants in attendance in St. Louis.
+However, SC21 also will support online tutorials for cases when presenters are unable to travel to the conference.
+A tutorial is either in-person or online (details below).
+There are no hybrid in-person/online tutorials.
 All tutorials have a fixed full- or half-day time scheduled on Sunday, November 14, 2021 or Monday, November 15, 2021 for interactive presenter/attendee engagement in-person or online, depending on the tutorial type.

-For online tutorials, all presenters and attendees engage remotely via the SC21 HUBB.
-Tutorials without enough expected in-person presenters will be relegated to present online.
-Pre-recorded instructional videos must be provided for online tutorials.
-This will reduce the chances for technical or logistical issues during tutorial sessions.
-Additionally, the SC21 HUBB provides an interactive experience that supports fully online presenters and attendees, presenter/attendee interaction, and integration of other remote collaboration technologies, including Slido and Zoom.
+For online tutorials, all participants engage remotely via the SC21 HUBB, which will provide an interactive experience that supports fully online presenters and attendees, presenter/attendee interaction, and integration of other remote collaboration technologies, including sli.do and Zoom.

 For more details about the SC21 HUBB, see: Remote Participation FAQ